bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 ## Overview of Asynchronous Material

-Why are students learning object-relational mapping?
+This week in the asynchronous content, students are introduced to object-relational mapping.
+These skills are important for the following reasons:

 * ORM allows us to interact with databases using a preferred language.